patricks-js/payment-api/README.md

 - Customers must have sufficient balance to make transfers
 - Transfers must be authorized with an [external service](https://run.mocky.io/v3/5794d450-d2e2-4412-8131-73d0293ac1cc)
 - All transfers are transactions, if any error occurs, the operations is reverted
-- Users should receive a message when a transfer is completed.
+- Customers should receive a message when a transfer is completed.
 Check this [mock](https://run.mocky.io/v3/54dc2cf1-3add-45b5-b5a9-6bf7e7f1f4a6)

 ### Functional Requirements

-- User can create an account
+- CUstomer can create an account
-- User can login to their own account
+- CUstomer can login to their own account
-- User can be a customer or a merchant
+- CUstomer can be a customer or a merchant
-- User can view transaction history
+- CUstomer can view transaction history
-- User can update account information
+- CUstomer can update account information
-- Customers can make a transfer to other users
+- Customers can make a transfer to other customers
 - Customers can receive transfers from other customers

 ### Non-functional Requirements